 You got the dish on some of our Dynamic Duos already, and there’s still more of their stories to share.
 With #MentalHealthAwarenessMonth just a few weeks away, I asked our celeb waiters to talk about mental health and our community.

 Damon Williams and Ramon Williams of Twin Hoops Sports were our champion duo last night!
 Raising over $6,000 to help some of the same neighbors they are also serving with their basketball programs.
 Already being committed to their community, mental health was something they were made more aware of once becoming waiters for Family Service.
-They work with kids and unfortunately, sometimes kids are bullies.
 Damon explained he and his brother want to make sure conversations about mental health spread around, especially for the kids they work with.
 Damon and Ramon want those kids to be prepared as much as possible.

-Tyler and Ally of RunAbout Sports are super into health, obvi.
+Ally and Tyler Bowersock of RunAbout Sports are super into health, obvi.
 They work to make health and wellness apart of their community and that includes mental health.
 Tyler was adamant in how important it is to really talk about mental health as part of a person’s whole wellbeing.
-He knows that for people to be physically well, especially after bouncing back from injury or committing to working out for the first time, they have to be mentally well also.
+He knows that for people to be physically well, especially after bouncing back from injury or committing to working out for the first time, they have to be mentally well.
 Spreading awareness and reducing stigma in our community is how he wants to help people accomplish full wellness.
 Ally spreads awareness through transparency.
-Talking about mental health was never taboo for her because of how much counseling helped her and she wants other people to know how much it could help them as well.
+Talking about mental health was never taboo for her because of how much counseling helped her.
+She wants other people to know how much it could help them as well.
 She says people tell her all the time that she doesn’t “look like a person who went to counseling.”
 Making them challenge their stereotypes is the best part of the conversation.

 Chef T and John Park were so excited to be returning for another year and to be partnered with each other.
 Being mental health champions, having huge community support already, and getting to pair it with food was a dream come true for them.
 They know they are here to keep the conversations going.
 They’ve noticed in their friends in the food world that people are making personal wellbeing a priority.
 They are taking care of themselves and working to a higher quality of life.
 With the service industry being more susceptible to mental health issues and the news last year of high profile chef Anthony Bourdain who died by suicide, they are hopeful seeing more people taking place in the discussion.
 They are seeing people making a change and reducing stigma around mental health.
 They are honored to be advocates in these conversations and to grow a stronger community.